jveverka/data-lab/data-scanner-service/README.md

 # Data Scanner Service
-This service is responsible for scanning file system and writing meta-data about scanned files into ElasticSearch database.
+This micro service is responsible for scanning file system and writing meta-data about scanned files into ElasticSearch database.
 * Internal APIs: ``itx.dataserver.services.filescanner.FileScannerService``
 * External APis: work in progress.